Colonial Frontier Massacre Groups

 1928: Coniston, NT

 On 7 August 1928, a group of Warlpiri, Anmatyere and Kaytetye men led by Kamalyarrpa Japananglea, known as ‘Bullfrog’, killed dingo trapper Fred Brooks at Yurrbura, a Warlpiri, Anmatyere and Kaytetye camp 14 miles (22 km) from the homestead at Coniston pastoral station.
 The killing took place in reprisal for Brooks abduction of one of Bullfrog’s wives.
-When Brooks' body was found in a rabbit hole, Mounted Constable George Murray led the first expedition of the Coniston massacres.
-Warlpiri, Anmatyere and Kaytetye people then attacked colonists 'Nugget' Morton and Harry Tilmouth at their stations during which they each shot one of their attackers.
-These attacks led to an extended expedition, again led by Mounted Constable Murray, during which people were killed at 19 sites.
-This was followed by further killing of people encountered while those fleeing the massacres were pursued.
+When Brooks' body was found in a rabbit hole, Mounted Constable George Murray led the first expedition of the Coniston massacres returning with two prisoners.
+Mounted Constable Murray then lead a second expedition about which he reported very little detail.
+Warlpiri, Anmatyere and Kaytetye people attacked colonists 'Nugget' Morton and Harry Tilmouth during which they each shot one of their attackers.
+These attacks led to a third expedition, again led by Mounted Constable Murray.
+Estimates vary on the total amount of people killed over all 3 expeditions.
+There are gaps in colonists' accounts and Aboriginal oral history records more sites than were reported.
+The official figure based on Murray's reports and the later inquiry was 31 while the Central Land Council estimates the true toll to be double that, ie: 62 (Making Peace with The Past, p 5).
+According to Paddy Tucker 200 to 300 were killed (Tucker in Kimber, 2003-04, Part 17).
+Kimber's conservative estimate was 70 to 80 (Kimber, 2003-04, Part 18).
+Ada Wade estimated 200 (Wade in Bradley, 2019, p 130).
+Bradley's estimate is 100 to 200 (Bradley, 2019).